 Dogs provide the family with a hiking partner, a shoulder to cry on, and a best friend.
 They show us unconditional love and support and deserve the same in return.
 That’s why millions of pet owners are turning to CBD oil for dogs.
 CBD for dogs gives your four-legged loves a load of hemp-based benefits that may help with anything from anxiousness to dealing with achy joints.

-For animals, it’s not the quantity of years; it’s the quality.
+For animals, it’s not the number of years; it’s the quality.
 Their short time here should be as pleasurable as possible.
 With CBD treats for dogs and CBD pet tinctures, you can help your dog maintain or recapture that youthful spirit.
 Here is why CBD oil for dogs may be the right choice of therapy for your pet.

 What is CBD?